giorava/new_profiler/README.md

 > 3. Setting use deconvolved DAPI to False
 >
 > Please try only one of these options at the time.
 If the problem persists consider using an alternative segmentation procedure (to be implemented soon).

+## Running outside the computational cluster

+## Running as a command line tool